-1. Consent or not to medical procedures and treatments which my doctors offer, including things that are intended to keep me alive, like ventilators and feeding tubes;

-2. Decide who my doctor and other health care providers should be; and a.
-Ride with me in an ambulance if ever I need to be rushed to the hospital; and b.
+- 1. Consent or not to medical procedures and treatments which my doctors offer, including things that are intended to keep me alive, like ventilators and feeding tubes; - 2.
+Decide who my doctor and other health care providers should be; and - 3.
+Decide where I should be treated, including whether I should be in a hospital, nursing home, other medical care facility, or hospice program. - 4.
+I also want my agent to: - a.
+Ride with me in an ambulance if ever I need to be rushed to the hospital; and - b.
 Be able to visit me if I am in a hospital or any other health care facility.